sourcesense/vessel/README.md

 # Vessel

-> Vessel is a service that watches your kubernetes resources and runs against them several tools.
+> Vessel is a service that watches your kubernetes resources and runs  several tools against them.

 [![Docker Image](https://github.com/sourcesense/vessel/actions/workflows/tags.yaml/badge.svg)](https://github.com/sourcesense/vessel/actions/workflows/tags.yaml)

-It stores the results of runned tools so you can query them with a simple HTTP / json interface.
+Vessel stores the results of tools that are run so that you can query them with a simple HTTP / json interface.

 #### Available tasks